rl-work/PitchBook-Case-Study-Proposal/README.md

  # PitchBook-Data-Case-Study-Proposal
-A Fin-Tech overview on PitchBook; a company that provides financial data to subscription based customers on venture capital, private equity, and M&A Transactions.
+A Fin-Tech overview on PitchBook; a company that provides financial data, news and analysis to subscription based customers on venture capital, private equity, and M&A Transactions.

 ## Overview and Origin
 * PitchBook was incorporated in 2009 by Founder & CEO John Gabbert in Seattle, Washington.
 Gabbert's inspiration for PitchBook came after his former employer cut the financial data services offered to customers.
 Initially, the company received an investment of $3.8 million from Morningstar and angel investors.
 Additionally, they received $10 million in January of 2016 from Morningstar and were later fully acquired by Morningstar in December 2016; although PitchBook continues to run under its original name and founder.

 ## Business Activities
 * The specific financial problem PitchBook is trying to solve is the lack of availability of private equity deal data for customers.
 PitchBook has served as the official data provider of the Association for Corporate Growth (ACG) since 2009, and they work with ACG chapters world wide.
 While providing data to large corporate businesses may have been the sole mission when the company began, PitchBook has also shown support to industry organizations and business schools by providing special access to PitchBook and supporting related school and company events.
-Some of the companies PitchBook has entered partnerships with include EXPONEAT, *All*Raise, British Private Equity and Venture Capital Association, Falk Marques Group,  Kayo.
+Some of the companies PitchBook has entered partnerships with include National Venture Capital Association,  XPONEAT, *All*Raise, British Private Equity and Venture Capital Association, Falk Marques Group,  Kayo.
 Is there any info about the market size of this set of customers?
-The solution this company offer that their competitors do not or cannot offer?
-(What is the unfair advantage they utilize?)
+The private equity data, solution PitchBook offers that their competitors do not offer would be the (What is the unfair advantage they utilize?)
 According to Stackshare, the technology PitchBook Data uses includes Apache HTTP Server, Amazon CloudFront, Apache Tomcat, Google Analytics, Otimizely, and Crazy Egg.
+PitchBook platform has data that covers the whole life-cycle of the venture capital industry.
+This data includes unlimited partners, partner's commitment to the funds, performance of funds, and then investing that capital into early stage businesses.

 ## Landscape:
 PitchBook's domain of the financial industry is capital investment and wealth management.
 What have been the major trends & innovations of this domain over the last 5-10 years?
 What are other major companies doing in this domain?

 ## Results
 * what has been the business impact of this company so far?
-What are some of the core metrics that companies in this domain use to measure success?
+The impact of the company has been significant, as aforementioned, they are partnered with ACG &  What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing based on these metrics?

 ## Recommendations